rpt09-orchid/meng-rooms/README.md

 </pre>
 + `Schema` in mysql vs `Schema` in PostgreSQL can mean different things

-### 1.3.2.
-Set Up Environment Variables
+### Set Up Environment Variables
 1. Create a `.env` file to set up your variables: `cp .env-sample .env`
 2. Open the `.env` file and fill in the `HOST`, `DBUSERNAME`, `DBPASSWORD` and `DBPORT` (database server port) fields (default `DBPORT` is `5432`)

-To seed mongo:
-npm run seed-large-database-mongo

-for post gres:
-seed-large-database
+### Seed PostgreSQL Database
+To see 10 million records - in terminal, run `npm run seed-large-database`.

 ## Log

 ###  Goal 1 - Generate 10 Million Records in Legacy Database